 - Avoid wearing valuable jewelry or carrying expensive cases, such as designer purses or bags.

-- Keep your wallet somewhere where it’s noticeable to only you, such as a front pants pocket or the interior pocket of a winter coat.
+- Keep your wallet somewhere close, such as a front pants pocket or the interior pocket of a winter coat.

 - Remain as unnoticeable as possible by not carrying around multiple bags or cumbersome packages; put them someplace safe in your car, like the trunk or under seats.